Student Finance

 The Student Travel Award is not payable to students receiving the Collyer’s 16-19 Bursary as their travel costs will be already covered.

-Scroll down to our guidebook for full information regarding financial support and travel assistance.
+Please read this guidebook for full information regarding financial support and travel assistance

 For further assistance, please email financialsupport@collyers.ac.uk or visit the Student Services office in B002 during term time.